therickybobbeh/hasurra-apollo-explore/DOCUMENTS/CHALLENGES.md

    - Which tables have array relationships? (one-to-many)
 3. Write a query that fetches a member with:
    - All their claims
-   - Each claim's provider details
+   - Each claim's provider_record details
    - Aggregate count of total claims

 **Success Criteria**: